duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 </figure>

 ### Beta Variational Auto Encoder
+We can see the 1st plateau... see coresponding figure above... at 300 gray, while at 600 after the drop, in color.

 ### Overall results
 We didn't get to trying to train the RL part of DARLA, so we did not get to assess the performance of our model follosing the process outlined exposed earlier.